-"The following questions are about any hospitalizations or visits to an emergency room you may have had since your SOL center visit on (date)."

-Q3 Since your SOL center visit on (date), have you at any time been admitted to a hospital or seen in an emergency room?
+"The following questions are about any hospitalizations or visits to an emergency room you may have had Since our last telephone interview with you on (date)."
+Q3 Since our last telephone interview with you on (date),, have you at any time been admitted to a hospital or seen in an emergency room?

 This question asks the participant to recall hospitalizations in acute or chronic care facilities, such as hospitals.
 It also asks the participant to recall visits to an emergency room.
-Stress that if there were several hospitalizations or emergency room visits since their SOL center visit, that you would like to ask some question about each of these separately, starting with the first occurrence since the SOL center visit.
+Stress that if there were several hospitalizations or emergency room visits since their last telephone interview on (date), that you would like to ask some question about each of these separately, starting with the first occurrence since their last telephone interview.